Basketball: Women's basketball

-Women's basketball began in 1892 at Smith College when Senda Berenson, a physical education teacher, modified Naismith's rules for women.
-Shortly after she was hired at Smith, she went to Naismith to learn more about the game.
-Fascinated by the new sport and the values it could teach, she organized the first women's collegiate basketball game on March 21, 1893, when her Smith freshmen and sophomores played against one another.
-However, the first women's interinstitutional game was played in 1892 between the University of California and Miss Head's School.
-Berenson's rules were first published in 1899, and two years later she became the editor of A. G. Spalding's first Women's Basketball Guide.
-Berenson's freshmen played the sophomore class in the first women's intercollegiate basketball game at Smith College, March 21, 1893.
-The same year, Mount Holyoke and Sophie Newcomb College (coached by Clara Gregory Baer) women began playing basketball.
+Women began to play basketball in the fall of 1892 at Smith College through Senda Berenson, substitute director of the newly opened gymnasium and physical education teacher, after having modified the rules for women.
+Shortly after Berenson was hired at Smith, she visited Naismith to learn more about the game.
+Fascinated by the new sport and the values it could teach, she instantly introduced the game as a class exercise and soon after teams were organized.
+The first women's collegiate basketball game was played on March 21, 1893, when her Smith freshmen and sophomores played against one another.
+The first official women's interinstitutional game was played later that year between the University of California and the Miss Head's School.
+In 1899, a committee was established at the Conference of Physical Training in Springfield to draw up general rules for women's basketball.
+These rules, designed by Berenson, were published in 1899.
+In 1902 Berenson became the editor of A. G. Spalding's first Women's Basketball Guide.
+The same year women of Mount Holyoke and Sophie Newcomb College (coached by Clara Gregory Baer), began playing basketball.
 By 1895, the game had spread to colleges across the country, including Wellesley, Vassar, and Bryn Mawr.
 The first intercollegiate women's game was on April 4, 1896.
 Stanford women played Berkeley, 9-on-9, ending in a 2–1 Stanford victory.